josh-clarke/propass/README.md

 npm install
 ```

 3. Enter the `./src` directory and make any changes that you want to the `propass.ts` file or `syllables.json` file.
+If you would like to, you could take a look at the [DEVNOTES.md](https://github.com/josh-clarke/blob/main/DEVNOTES.md) file.

 4. Install the node.js module [`pkg`](https://www.npmjs.com/package/pkg) if you do not already have it.
 It is used to build the binaries.